 I’ve made kulfis a few times but never this authentic version until recently.
 I watched a chef making kulfis when I visited Sri Lanka in January.
 To be honest, I never intended on making it because it takes so long.
 We’re talking four hours!

-These can be very sweet and the amount of sugar you add depends on the flavouring you are adding.
-If you were to add sweet mango paste, for example, you wouldn’t need as much sugar as if you added nothing but vanilla beans.
+Chocolate kulfi can be very sweet or not very sweet at all.
+The amount of sugar you add depends on the flavouring you are adding and your own personal taste preference.
+If you were to add sweet mango pulp, for example, you wouldn’t need as much sugar as if you added nothing but vanilla beans.

 I used about eight tablespoons of sugar to make these chocolate swirl kulfis.
 I simply added sugar until I was happy with the sweetness.